sinclairzx81/smoke/readme.md

 <a name="FileSystem-Delete"></a>
 ### Delete

 Use the delete function to delete a file or directory.
-Delete is recursive.

 ```typescript
 await Fs.delete('/path/file.txt')